We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 thermoregulating.
 Bamboo is a renewable raw material, and while manufacturing can affect some of its properties, it has a greater ability to absorb moisture than other fibers.

-Below, we mention that some products have OEKO-TEX 100 certification.
-This conveys, according to OEKO-TEX, that the products “have been tested for harmful substances and […] are thus safe from a human-ecological perspective.”
+Some products have OEKO-TEX 100 certification.
+This means that the products “have been tested for harmful substances and […] are thus safe from a human-ecological perspective.”